GreatCoder/forkThis/README.md

 ## Forkthis Repo for Practice

-### Write your author name here. eg. By Nicole
+### By Shay Peretz

 ### Description

-Create a description and fill it in here.
+This is an exercise of forking a Git repo, updating it locally, and pushing it back to Github.

 ## Languages used

-What languages were used for this repo:
-List them
+HTML

 ### Known Bugs

-Are there any?
-If so what are they?
+No bugs!

 ## License